 Spiaggia Delle Formiche di Portopalo di Capo Passero

-Also referred to as the ‘Beach of the ants’ Portopalo di Capo Passero consists of three cozy coves.
+Also referred to as the ‘Beach of the ants’ Portopalo di Capo Passero consists of three cosy coves.
 This is where you’ll find the cliff of Punta Delle Formiche, which has a coastline that stretches the entire south-eastern border of the island.
 It’s referred to as the beach of ants because of the rock formations that look like lines of ants from above.
-If you’re looking to do a bit of snorkeling you’ll want to visit the ravines and caves behind Spiaggia Delle Formiche.
+If you’re looking to do a bit of snorkelling you’ll want to visit the ravines and caves behind Spiaggia Delle Formiche.
 The swimming conditions are typically great and the water is clear so you can see all that’s going on beneath the water.
 The cliffs that line the beach are popular for diving, but you should be very careful before deciding to take the plunge.
 Make sure that the water below is deep enough before you jump.
 Don’t miss the sunsets from Punta Delle Formiche as they are absolutely stunning and make a visit to this beach even more beautiful.
 Keep in mind that Spiaggia Delle Formiche isn’t the easiest beach to reach as it requires driving, taking a dirt road, and walking just a bit.
 However, it’s certainly worth it for the views.

 Riserva Naturale Dello Zingaro